benstocker07/2-Back/README.md

 ## 📦 Installation

 To both install and run the task, simply double click 2-Back.bat.
-- You do need to have a valid pip and python installation (3.09+).
+- You do need to have a valid pip and Python installation (3.09+).

 --------------------------------------------------------------------------------------